 Tank removal in Waukon.
-Planning a tank removal must take into account overhead power lines and canopies that can present risks for removers.
+Planning a tank removal must consider overhead power lines and canopies that can present risks for removers.
 Please note, the person standing close to the excavation is not wearing safety equipment and the excavation is not barricaded.